 Learn more about the differences between REST API and API.

-Using the Power BI REST APIs
+Limitations of Power BI REST API

 The Power BI REST APIs provide service endpoints for embedding, administration, governance, and user resources.